 The Administration says that U.S. forces will stay in Iraq until there is a stable, democratic successor regime that is at peace with its neighbors.
-However, there has been some debate between U.S. authorities and key anti-Saddam groups over how to move Iraq to self-government.
+However, there has been some debate between U.S. authorities and key anti-Saddam groups over how the pace and the means to move Iraq to self-government.
 Senior U.S. officials, including deputy Defense Secretary Paul Wolfowitz, had said in early April 2003 that they hoped to have a successor regime in place within six months of the fall of the regime.
-However, in mid-May 2003, U.S. officials, apparently fearing that existing major groups could not form a stable regime, or that Shiite Islamists would dominate a successor authority, backed away from any deadlines for establishing an Iraqi self-rule authority.
+However, in mid-May 2003, U.S. officials, apparently fearing that existing major groups could not form a stable regime, or that Shiite Islamists would dominate a successor authority, backed away from that deadline.

 Shortly after the war, the United States began a process of establishing a successor regime.
 The Administration organized an April 15 meeting, in Nasiriyah, of about 100 Iraqis of varying ideologies, present by U.S. invitation.
 Many of the attendees were representatives of Iraqi tribal groupings that had not been politically active before.
-However, SCIRI, along with several Shiite clerics that have appropriated authority throughout much of southern Iraq since the fall of the regime, boycotted the meeting and called for an Islamic state and the withdrawal of U.S. forces.
+However, SCIRI, along with several Shiite clerics, boycotted and called for an Islamic state.
 Another meeting of about 250 delegates was held in Baghdad on April 26, ending in agreement to hold a broader meeting, within a month, to name an interim Iraqi administration.
+This process was cut short in May 2003 when the Bush Administration decided it would not produce an acceptable Iraqi government.

 In parallel with the April 26 meeting, the five most prominent exiled opposition groups met, with U.S. envoys present: SCIRI, the INC, the INA, the PUK, and the KDP.
 On May 9, 2003, the five agreed to expand their grouping to seven, adding to their ranks the little known Nasir al-Chadirchy, head of a party called the National Democratic Party of Iraq, as well as the Shiite Islamist Da'wa Party.
-The "seven-party grouping" strongly criticized the U.S. decision in mid-May 2003 to delay the formation of an Iraqi self-rule authority indefinitely and to instead form an advisory body of 25 to 30 Iraqis.
-The seven-party grouping subsequently began meeting with U.S. occupation authorities to try to reverse that decision.
+The major parties later criticized the U.S. decision in May 2003 to delay the formation of an Iraqi self-rule authority and to instead form an advisory body of 25 to 30 Iraqis.

-With U.S. casualties in Iraq mounting and a growing sense of resentment among the Iraqi population, the U.S.-led occupation authority (Coalition Provisional Authority, CPA) incorporated the views of the seven-party grouping.
-U.S. administrator for Iraq Paul Bremer (see below) said on June 23, 2003, that the planned 25- to 30-member body would have "real authority" from its first days.
-He said it would nominate ministry heads, recommend policies, and convene a "constitutional conference" to draft a new constitution.15
+With U.S. casualties in Iraq mounting and a growing sense of resentment among the Iraqi population, the U.S.-led occupation authority (Coalition Provisional Authority, CPA) began tilting back toward the views of the major Iraqi parties.
+U.S. administrator for Iraq Paul Bremer (see below) said on June 23, 2003, that the planned 25- to 30-member body would have "real authority" from its first days and would not be purely advisory.
+He said it would nominate ministry heads, recommend policies, and convene a "constitutional conference" to draft a new constitution.17